fibo/algebra/README.md

 ```

 Not so exciting, let's build something more interesting.
-Scalar accepts a second parameter, that is used to build a [Composition algebra][composition-algebra] over the given field.
+Let's pass a second parameter, that is used to build a [Composition algebra][composition-algebra] over the given field.
 It is something experimental also for me, right now I am writing this but I still do not know how it will behave.
 My idea is that